Giorojas11/AWS-Projects/Networking-Terraform/README.md

 ```

-I associated this route table with my public subnet using route table association.
+The route table was tied to the public subnet using route table association.

 ```